Office of School Turnaround

 Flexibility with Clear Accountability

-Transformation Zone Schools will operate with greater flexibility than typical schools.
+Turnaround Schools will operate with greater flexibility than typical schools.
 To accommodate greater flexibility, the district has given more autonomy and support to building level leadership.
 For example, turnaround schools will each partner with an outside agency (lead partner) for external support.
 The OST Lead has direct access to the district’s Superintendent to resolve issues as they arise.
 Ensuring operator flexibility has also meant that the district has had to provide the OST with political backing to ensure they are able to take dramatic action and be innovative.
 The Superintendent prepared the Board and FOP for this, and the decision to create the “Office of School Turnaround” was welcomed.
 Included in this flexibility is a high degree of accountability for a clear vision of success on an ambitious, but achievable timeline.
 We believe that it will take at least five years to attain sustainable success.
-Leading indicators have been defined to measure success in years one through three by using the District’s Academic Excellence Indicator System.

 Standardization for Scalability and Shared Decision-Making